 To be as fair as we can and work as safely as possible, we will be prioritising the backlog based on: The oldest outstanding routine repairs (for example those made in March) will come first, plumbing repairs that could get worse if left any longer and repairs to the outside of homes to make the most of the longer lighter days and the safest way of working right now.

 Customers who have had to wait the longest, and whose repairs are the most serious, will be seen first.
-We will start all other routine repairs, again prioritising the length customers have had to wait and the seriousness, from 27th July.
+We are also now carrying out other routine repairs, again prioritising the length customers have had to wait and the seriousness.